 Similarly I would wager that Clegg’s recent debate with UKIP leader Nigel Farage has actually given him back a smidgen of credibility with some liberal-left voters.
 In the court of public opinion Clegg was supposed to have lost both of the debates, but among those who are pro-immigration as well as pro-European Union there appears to be a grudging respect for Clegg for putting his neck on the line for his beliefs – which is often more than can be said for the leaders of the other two major parties.

 I suspect that, for all the doom-mongering, this will play out in today’s vote.
 The Lib Dems were expected to be all but wiped from the electoral map, but I suspect things won’t be as bad as originally forecast.
 Again, if you are passionately pro-European, of the three major parties there is really nowhere else to go.

 This should concern Miliband if he is relying on disillusioned Lib Dems to win next year’s General Election.
 If so he needs to ensure his message is tailored to those who don’t feel the need to apologise for being pro-immigration and pro-Europe.
 Otherwise there is every chance that, despite the Lib Dem role in the coalition, some centre-left voters could drift back to Clegg’s party between now and next year.

 Of course, our poll is unlikely to reflect today’s vote, which looks increasingly likely to go UKIP’s way, but it does offer an interesting glimpse into how the left will vote.
 And this should make Labour uneasy, for it seems clear that, despite recent offerings such as a rent cap, the energy price freeze and a minimum wage linked to average earnings, Miliband is yet to convince many who should be natural allies.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.